YugoEJ/Unity---Battleboard/README.md

 If a player is hit, they lose 1 Health Point - first to lose all of their Health Points loses the Minigame.

 The winner of the Special Minigame will advance 6 steps on the board.
-The first player to reach the end of their half of the board – wins.
+The first player to reach the final tile of their half of the board – wins.